AntoniaBajic/AntoniaBajic/README.md

 Graduated at FESB,University of Split. :woman_student:

-If you want to know more about me, please check out my [LinkedIn](https://www.linkedin.com/in/antonia-bajic/) profile.
+If you want to know more about me, please check out my [LinkedIn](https://www.linkedin.com/in/antonia-bajic/) profile. :monocle_face:

 <!--
 **AntoniaBajic/AntoniaBajic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.